-I’m a PhD graduate of Imperial College London with over 9 years teaching experience within the field of geoscience.
+I’m a PhD graduate of Imperial College London with over a dacade of teaching experience within the field of geoscience.
 My scientific research has focused on non-destructive methodologies, employing novel techniques (e.g. synchrotron radiation), to elucidate the anatomical detail within fossilised flora—leading to a better understanding of the evolutionary developments and past ecosystems while maximising recoverable data.

 I am currently a Strategic Teaching Fellow under the College’s new Learning and Teaching Strategy, launched in June 2017, which sets out an ambitious programme of work aimed at establishing Imperial as a global leader in innovative, evidence-based education.
 This strategy is being underpinned by significant new investment in education supporting new, innovative, evidence-based teaching and learning methods across the College.
 Within the Department of Earth Science and Engineering my role as a Strategic Teaching Fellow provides experience and expertise to contribute to the learning and teaching provision in the department in order to facilitate the implementation of the Learning and Teaching Strategy.

 - 2009–16 - PhD, Imperial College London - “Multiple Approaches in Tomography of Palaeobotanical Specimens” specialising in non-destructive sampling techniques and 3D modelling of acquired datasets for the advancement of palaeobotanical taxonomy.
 Supervisor: Dr. Mark D. Sutton (Imperial College London).